 1. Bylaws will be adopted and amended pursuant to a two-thirds vote (of members attending the meeting) on a motion duly made and seconded.

 2. Board members or HHSC staff may propose changes to these bylaws.
-All proposed changes from Board members, along with the rationale for the changes, should be submitted in writing to Board Liaison at least 45 days before the next Board meeting.
-The Board Liaison will ensure an item for bylaws discussion is included on the agenda to be posted on the Secretary of State's Open Meetings website.
+All proposed changes from Board members, along with the rationale for the changes, should be submitted in writing to Board liaison at least 45 days before the next Board meeting.
+The Board liaison will ensure an item for bylaws discussion is included on the agenda to be posted on the Secretary of State's Open Meetings website, also known as the Texas Register.
 Proposed changes to bylaws must be distributed to the members before the meeting for their consideration.

 3. The Board will review the Bylaws by Dec.
 31 of every even-numbered year.
 Board-proposed amendments that occur as a result of the biennial review will be considered in a meeting and will be passed and become effective based on a two-thirds vote of members attending the meeting, pending review and approval by HHSC staff.

-4. All proposed changes are subject to review and approval by HHSC staff.
+4. All proposed changes are subject to review and approval by ACCO, HHSC VDP, and HHSC OCC staff.

 5. The Bylaws will become effective as of the date they are adopted or amended by the Board.
 The Board will make note of the date of the adoption or amendment of the Bylaws in its minutes.
 Members will sign a Statement by Members when bylaws are adopted or amended (see attached Statement).

-1. The Board will hold a Public Comment/ session before voting on:
+1. The Board will hold a public comment session before voting on recommending:

 1. Any changes in a PDL;